ellafreudenberger/Ella-s-Wordle/README.md

 Tip: Do not waste a guess on the same word twice in 1 game or on a word that doesn’t exist in the Oxford English Dictionary.
 New functions will be implemented on the next game update to block these guesses and improve the user-experience.

+Next update will include features for the game to be played on a touch screen phone.

 Coding Sources: